spring-cloud/spring-cloud-kubernetes/readme.md

 #### Service Account
 For distros of Kubernetes that support more fine-grained role-based access within the cluster, you need to make sure a pod that runs with spring-cloud-kubernetes has access to the Kubernetes API.
 For example, OpenShift has very comprehensive security measures that are on by default (typically) in a shared cluster.
 For any service accounts you assign to a deployment/pod, you need to make sure it has the correct roles.
-For example, you can add `cluster-view` permissions to your `default` service account depending on the project you're in:
+For example, you can add `cluster-reader` permissions to your `default` service account depending on the project you're in:

 ```
-oc policy add-role-to-user cluster-view system:serviceaccount:<project/namespace>:default
+oc policy add-role-to-user cluster-reader system:serviceaccount:<project/namespace>:default
 ```

 ### Building